kmanpearl/7712_alignment_and_assembly/README.md

 For convience and reproducability, this applications makes use of an anaconda envrionment.
 If you do not already have anaconda installed instructions can be found [here](https://docs.anaconda.com/anaconda/install/).

-First, clone this repository to your current directy be executing the following from the terminal:
+First, clone this repository to your current directy by executing the following from the terminal:

 `git clone https://github.com/kmanpearl/7712_alignment_and_assembly.git`